JohnOkal/testing/_posts/2021-01-02-data-comparison-script.md

 new_variable = variable.style.apply(highlight_diff, axis=None)
 new_variable
 ```
-Since this returns everything in our dataset, the next step is to filter for only the values that have changed between one time period and another.In this case, it is between yesterday and today.
+Since the function returns every row in our combined dataset, the next step is to eliminate any noise by filtering for only the values that changed between one time period and another.

 ```python
 x = []